Skip to main content

 Agents learn better from examples than abstract descriptions.

-If the skill involves math, data formatting, or any logic that needs to be 100% correct every time, put it in a Python script.
-Don’t rely on the AI to do calculations.For example, tax calculations, commission formulas, and data transformations should be scripts in the scripts/ directory.
+If the skill involves math, data formatting, or any logic that needs to be 100% correct every time, put it in a Python script in the scripts/ directory.
+Don’t rely on the agent to reason through calculations.The pattern works like this:

 You don’t need to write the perfect skill on day one.
 Create a basic version with core instructions, then let the agent refine it through usage.Create a simple skill via “Write Skill Instructions” → use it a few times → give feedback → the agent updates the skill → repeat.